dsnezhkov/zombieant/README.md

     ....
 ```

 Notice the shared library is missing.
-This is an opportunity to fill the void with a preload as we have duscussed before:
+This is an opportunity to fill the void with a preload as we have discussed before:

 - "Scatter gather" payloads residing in dependencies.
-> Protip: We either have all of the dependencies met, or the payload does not (properly) run.
+> Pro-tip: We either have all of the dependencies met, or the payload does not (properly) run.
-- Invoke lua script via `C` shim preloading `liblua.so` as dependency
+- Invoke Lua script via `C` shim preloading `liblua.so` as dependency

 Example: